oi-analytics/oi-analytics.github.io/index.md

 ## Climate Risk Analysis for Infrastructure Systems

-We provide data, tools, insights and education to accelerate the transition to sustainable and resilient infrastructure globally.
+Oxford Infrastructure Analytics (OIA) provides data, tools, insights and education to accelerate the transition to sustainable and resilient infrastructure globally.

 Grounded in pioneering, peer-reviewed science that has been developed and demonstrated over the past decade, we are world-leaders in climate risk analysis